Upper bounds for critical coupling constants for binding some quantum many-body systems: Many identical particles plus a different one

 with $N=N_a+1$.
 The ET approximations for this Hamiltonian can be computed by solving the following set of equations \cite{cimi22}

 where the four positive parameters to be determined in these equations are now $p_a$, $r_{aa}$, $P_0$ and $R_0$, with ${p'_a}^2=p_a^2+\frac{P_0^2}{N_a^2}$ and ${r'_0}^2=\frac{N_a-1}{2N_a}r_{aa}^2+R_0^2$.
 The situation is clearly much more complex than for all the particles identical.
 But the ET eigenenergies can be upper or lower bounds in some favourable situations \cite{sema20}.
-It is also possible to improve the results from (\ref{eqn+11})-(\ref{eqn+15}) by introducing two parameters ``$\phi$" into the two global quantum numbers $Q(N_a)$ and $Q(2)$, but the procedure is complex and only brings slight improvements \cite{chev22}.
+The allowed values of $Q(N_a)$ depend on the bosonic/fermionic nature of the particle $a$, but there is no restriction on the values of $Q(2)$.
+It is also possible to improve the results from (\ref{eqn+11})-(\ref{eqn+15}) by introducing two parameters ``$\phi$" into the two global quantum numbers $Q(N_a)$ and $Q(2)$, but the procedure is complex and only brings slight improvements, while no longer guaranteeing the possible variational character of the method \cite{chev22}.
 So, this is not considered in this paper.

 As we focus on nonrelativistic many-body quantum systems with short-range central pairwise forces, the generic Hamiltonian of the second type of many-body systems under study is

 The values for the critical coupling constants $g_{aaN}$ and $g_{abN}$ are also determined by setting $E=0$ in (\ref{eqn+11}).
 After some tedious calculations, they are given by